NaughtyChas/Show-BPIndex/README.md

 ---

-*As a coding newbie I would be happy if this script can help you navigating through the scores.* ♥
+*As a coding newbie, I would be happy if this script could help you navigate through the scores.* ❤️